go-to-k/elb-other-5xx-alarm/README.md

 Metrics for concrete status codes such as 500 are provided (e.g. HTTPCode_ELB_500_Count).
 Therefore, it is useful to distinguish detection from them.

+For more information, please see the following blog page. [here](https://dev.to/aws-builders/cloudwatch-composite-alarm-to-detect-elbs-other-5xx-with-aws-cdk-45pn).

 ### CloudWatch Composite Alarm

 The "ELB Other 5XX Alarm" by this construct uses the [CloudWatch Composite Alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Create_Composite_Alarm.html).